nushell/nushell.github.io/contributor-book/plugin_protocol_reference.md

 To be accepted, the `version` specified **must** be [semver](https://semver.org) compatible with the engine's version.
 "0.x.y" and "x.y.z" for differing values of "x" are considered to be incompatible.

-There are currently no protocol features defined, and they are only likely to be used once Nu releases versions after stabilization at "1.0.0".

 Plugins **may** decide to refuse engine versions with more strict criteria than specified here.

 Example: